 Posting is allowed under the following regulations which are intended to prevent interference with the free flow of persons and traffic and with the regular activities of the University.

-(Pertains to all posting on campus, both indoors and outdoors)
+The following information pertains to all posting on campus, both indoors and outdoors.

 - Only one notice per event/activity per bulletin board is allowed.

 - No 3-dimensional materials may be posted on any public University Bulletin Boards (materials must lay flat on the board).

 - All posted materials must clearly indicate the name of the sponsoring department, organization, or person.